Honor Your Heritage With These Native American Wedding Blessings and Readings

 And may your days be good and long upon the earth.

-This Native American wedding prayer to the Great Spirit dates back to the 1800s from the Lakota Sioux tribe.
+This Native American wedding prayer to the Great Spirit is said to date back to the 1800s from the Lakota Sioux tribe.
+The Lakota Sioux wedding blessing is beautifully descriptive and talks about the ups and downs, hardships and joys, of relationships.

 Oh, Great Spirit,